 Which activities should be disclosed

-Any long-term and systematic lobbying and lobbying consultancy that target Parliament or the ministries must be reported to the Finnish Transparency Register.
+Lobbying or lobbying consultancy that targets Parliament or the ministries must be reported to the Finnish Transparency Register.

-Lobbying, i.e. influencing activities, means contacts aiming to promote a specific interest or objective directly or indirectly by influencing the preparation and decision-making related to a matter.
-This interest or objective is often political or commercial or relevant to some other societal matter, and it is promoted by influencing the content of, for example, a regulatory, budgetary, procurement, development or policy measure, or the initiation or termination of a measure.
+Lobbying refers to contacts aiming to promote a specific interest or objective directly or indirectly by influencing the preparation and decision-making concerning it.
+This interest or objective is often a political, business-related or other societal issue, and it is promoted by influencing the content of a regulatory, budgetary, procurement, development or policy measure, for example, or the initiation or termination of a measure.
+Preparation and decision-making are interpreted in a broad sense: for example, lobbying at an early stage, when an official project has not necessarily been launched or a working group has not necessarily been set up, falls within the scope of the disclosure obligation.

-Lobbying consultancy, i.e. advisory services provided as a business, must also be disclosed to the Finnish Transparency Register.
-The consultant may either engage in direct lobbying on behalf of a client or provide advice and support for a client’s lobbying activities.
+Lobbying-related consultancy (advisory services) provided as a business must also be disclosed to the Transparency Register.
+The consultant may either engage in direct lobbying on behalf of a client or provide advice and support for a client's lobbying activities.

-Contacts with lobbying targets without a client relationship (public relations activities) must also be reported if their purpose is to establish contacts or exchange information which are useful in lobbying consultancy.
+Contacts made with lobbying targets outside a client relationship (public relations activities) must also be reported if their purpose is to establish contacts or exchange information that are useful in lobbying consultancy.

-Any long-term and systematic lobbying and lobbying consultancy that target Parliament or the ministries must be reported to the Finnish Transparency Register.
+All lobbying or lobbying consultancy that targets Parliament or the ministries must be reported to the Finnish Transparency Register.

-Lobbying targets Parliament or a ministry if it is directed at a Member of Parliament, a parliamentary assistant, a staff member of parliamentary groups, a minister, a special adviser to a minister, a State Secretary appointed for a minister's term of office, a public official of the Parliamentary Office, a public official of a ministry, or a rapporteur appointed by a ministry.
+Lobbying is targeted at Parliament or the ministries if it targets a Member of Parliament, a parliamentary assistant, a member of the staff of parliamentary groups, a minister, a minister's special adviser, a state secretary appointed for a minister's term of office, a public official of the Parliamentary Office, a public official of a ministry or a rapporteur appointed by a ministry.

 Read more about lobbying targets.